LiranLavie/weight-tracker-inftastructure-ci-cd/README.md

 # Weight Tracker Infrastructure CI-CD

- This project shows how to create Create a CI/CD Pipeline for an infrastructure.
+ This project shows how to create a CI-CD Pipeline for an infrastructure.

 The requested infrastructure: